 While I was always aware of having psychic abilities as they run in my family, I was finally able to use my gift and it allowed me to control it rather than coincidentally getting a bit of information here and there, and mostly while I was asleep in my dreams.
 I gave a great amount of practice readings, of which several readings were for grieving pet parents.
 They were mourning the loss of their pet companions and I realized then and there that my readings provided them with the instant ability to start the healing process.
 I also discovered that being of service to the pet and the parent is the most enjoyable part of being an animal communicator.
 It is what brought me to where I am today – helping clients like you who are grieving the loss of a pet, are in need of guidance on how to help their pets, or just to communicate with their pet and hear what their pets would like them to know.

 While I still struggle at times struggle with being associated with "woo woo things" where unfortunately many of those with psychic abilities are placed, I am feeling more and more indifferent about what others say or think.
 I also reserve my right to not provide my services to anyone who doubts animal communication, or to anyone who wants to “test” me when booking a reading.

-Instead, I dedicate my abilities to where I can make a difference, and be of service to those pets and their parents who are able to benefit of my abilities, as this is the most fulfilling part of being an animal communicator.
+Instead, I dedicate my abilities to where I can make a difference, and be of service to those pets and their parents who are able to benefit of my abilities, as this is the most fulfilling part of being of service.

 While I grew up having cats, bunnies, and hamsters, I currently live with my girls, three dogs, 4 fish, several outside cats, and dozens of outside ducks and turtles in the South Florida area.
 However, my dream is to eventually live on an equestrian property, where I am able to own horses.